University of Gothenburg

 More information about Örjan Hansson

-Kristina Hedfalk, Senior Lecturer in Biochemistry
+Kristina Hedfalk, Professor of Biochemistry

 Increased knowledge of the structure and function of integral membrane proteins, key molecules in all cells, requires protein design and stable production in a suitable host.